anirudhkaushal/Contacts-Manager-client/README.md

 * Backend : Node.js, Express.js
 * Database : MongoDB

-## Deployment

-The frontend of the app has been deployed using Netlify and backend has been deployed using Heroku.

-To view the deployment visit the link :- https://ak-contacts-manager.netlify.app/

 ## Note

 This repository contains the client side (frontend) code of the web app.